 Internet used to to suck coconut but is pretty good nowadays.
 There is 4G almost everywhere except in remote places like smaller bays.
 All hotels usually have free Wifi as well.
 Personally I never use Wifi except in an emergency for safety reasons.
 Daily, weekly or monthly 4G packages are sold in airports when you arrive in Thailand.
 I like True Move‘s monthly deals and the True Move people help you install the sim-card and activate your package at the airport.
 If you need, you can top-up at any Seven-eleven.
 Unlimited packages (fake unlimited) might be slowed down at a curtain gigabyte.
 That type of scam used to be the same in Europe and I hope Thailand will stop this BS asap as well.

 How about the environment?

 Your travel to Thailand will have a big impact on the Environment depending on how far you are traveling from.
-Flights, and other fissile-based transportation, waste water, heavy plastic-use, over-fishing, dying coral reefs, deforestation, pesticides, trafficking and working conditions are things that should bother all travelers.
+Smoggy air, waste water, heavy plastic-use, over-fishing, dying coral reefs, deforestation, pesticides, trafficking and working conditions are things that should bother all travelers.
 There is some signs of change as in recycling, beach clean-ups, bamboo straws, eco-resorts with home-grown herbs, vegetables, eggs and such.
 But Thailand, as anywhere else, has a long way to go towards sustainable tourism.
 Resorts and producers have to pull some funds plus make travelers pay the full, actual cost of tourism to reach that goal.